-Before taking your prescribed medication read all the instructions that was provided by your pharmacist to make sure you understand how to insert the Estring into the vagina.
+Before using your prescribed Estring (Estradiol) Vaginal Ring, read all the instructions that were provided by your pharmacist to make sure you understand how to insert the Estring into the vagina.

 The Estring can be inside the vagina for up to a 90 day dose schedule.
 Replace the Estring after 90 days to enter a new dose schedule.
 If you have inserted the Estring properly you will not be able to feel it's presence and will not interfered with sexual intercourse.
 If there are challenges removing the Estring speak with your doctor.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Estring Vaginal Ring.
 Speak with your doctor about any known medical conditions relating to vaginal bleeding, blood clots, stroke, heart disease, liver disease, kidney disease, swelling disorders, blood clots, high blood pressure, diabetes, high cholesterol, obesity, lupus, under active, mineral imbalance, hormone problems, uterus problems, gallbladder disease, asthma, seizures, migraine headaches, mental/mood disorders, and blood disorders.
 Tell your doctor about any current medications or supplementation to avoid interactions with Estring.

 Smoking tobacco can increase the risk of stroke, blood clots, high blood pressure, and heart attack in woman over 35 who take Estring.

 Before taking Estring speak with your doctor if you are bed ridden or have recently had surgery.
 Being sedentary for extended periods can increase the risk of blood clots.

 While taking Estring you may develop problems wearing your contact lenses.
 Speak with your eye doctor if vision problems occur during your treatment with this medication.